Reinhard Mey: Lyrics and political views

 Mey writes both sensitive and humorous songs, with subject matter taken mostly from his everyday life and surroundings.
 His themes include life on the road, his hobbies (e.g., flying), childhood memories, his family life and surroundings, and occasionally politics.

 Mey's politics tend to be moderate to left-leaning.
 He speaks out in particular for freedom and non-violence, not only in his songs (for example, he participated in a demonstration at the beginning of 2003 against the coming war in Iraq).
 Nevertheless, his Annabelle criticises female political correct deadly-serious non-serene activism; Mey is later said to have repented of it and wrote another song in response to himself.
 Strongly influenced by the French chanson, Mey's political songs were relatively scarce among his works at the beginning; however, they have increased in quantity over time, such that there is usually at least one song about politics on each new album.
 His 2004 album, Nanga Parbat, for example, includes "Alles OK in Guantanamo Bay", a song critical of the U.S. detention facility in Cuba.
 The song "Das Narrenschiff" from his 1998 album Flaschenpost has enjoyed increasing popularity, likely due to its apocalyptic description of a seemingly more and more corrupt and insane world headed for disaster.

+Mey's pacifist songs are often cited in debates about the reestablishment of compulsory military service in Germany.
+Especially with the song written 1986 "Nein, meine Söhne geb ich nicht" he said that no reason would justify militarization.
+Under no circumstances he would send his two sons to the military and he would "rather flee with them, than to allow you to make them [your] servants".
+In 2020 Mey republished the song as a collaboration with multiple German artists.
+Mey also signed an open letter calling for the German government to focus more on diplomacy in the Russo-Ukrainian war and to reduce weapon exports to Ukraine.